umarcor/ghdl/doc/using/Foreign.rst

   extern int ghdl_main (int argc, char **argv);

 ..
 HINT::
    To compile the executable with the custom `main()`, its object file will have to be listed in the elaboration step.
    Analysis must be made of the HDL files, then elaboration with `-Wl,main.o toplevelEntityName` as arguments.
-Additional object files are flagged separate `-Wl,*` arguments.
+   Additional object files are flagged separate `-Wl,*` arguments as per :ref:`Linking_with_foreign_object_files`.
    The elaboration step will compile the executable with the custom `main()` entrypoint.
    Further reading (particularly about the backend restrictions) is at , :ref:`Elaboration:command` and :ref:`Run:command`.

 ..
 HINT::